An official website of the United States government.

 • California Natural Resources Agency.

-• California Biodiversity Day takes place on September 7th of each year, marking the anniversary of the launch of the California Biodiversity Initiative in 2018.
+• California Biodiversity Day (September 7), marking the anniversary of the launch of the California Biodiversity Initiative in 2018.
 This annual event celebrates our state’s exceptional biodiversity, while also encouraging actions to protect it.heck out events and see how you can participate.

 • California Invasive Species Action Week